Address: 331 Smith Street (Map)

 It was originally thought that the hotel could remain open during the $600,000 expansion, but soon after the work got underway in the spring of 1921, it became apparent that it would have to close as new elevators and mechanical areas had to be added to the original structure.
 The hotel closed on June 15, 1921.

-Seventy men worked on the reinfriced concrete addition which is clad in Fort William corduroy red brick with Bedford stone trim.
-The main feature of the addition was the eight floor 50 x 52 foot banquet room (called Marlborough Hall) with its own kitchen and an adjoining 50 x 40 foot concert room called the Blue Room.
+Seventy men worked on the reinforced concrete addition, which is clad in Fort William corduroy red brick with Bedford stone trim.
+The main feature of the addition was the eighth floor 50 x 52-foot banquet room (called Marlborough Hall) with its own kitchen and an adjoining 50 x 40-foot concert room called the Blue Room.
 The two spaces could be opened into each other for large events.

 Ralph H. Webb (source)

-It was also announced that when the hotel reopened, it would have a new name: The Marlborough.
+Besides a new manager, the hotel would reopen with a new name: The Marlborough.

 July 10, 1923, Winnipeg Free Press

 The new hotel boasted 230 bedrooms, each with its own bath.
-One feature that never was constructed was a planned rooftop garden restaurant.
+One planned feature that never got constructed was a rooftop garden restaurant.

 It appears that Great West Securities Co. sold the building the year after the expansion.
-Whether that was planned, a way to finally recoup the 20 years of lean years and losses, or due to the late opening, it's not clear.
+Whether that was to finally recoup its money after 20 lean years, or due to the financial stress of the delayed opening, is not clear.

-In 1925 the hotel was the site of the conference that created the Royal Canadian Legion.
+Several organisations of note had a connection to the hotel.
+In 1925, it was the site of the conference that created the Royal Canadian Legion.
 A number of local organizations, from the Winnipeg Board of Trade to the Winnipeg Press Club had their headquarters there.

 Bottom: April 5, 1957, Winnipeg Free Press